opendxl/opendxl-streaming-client-javascript/doc/sdk/basic-consume-example.md

     // consume records.
     return true
   },
+  {
+    doneCallback:
       // The function below is called if the 'run' is stopped.
 If the 'run' is
       // stopped due to an error, the 'runError' object contains a 'Error' type
       // object.
       function (runError) {
         if (runError) {
           console.log('Run error, exiting: ' + runError.message)
           channel.destroy()
         }
       },
-  WAIT_BETWEEN_QUERIES,
+    waitBetweenQueries: WAIT_BETWEEN_QUERIES,
-  CHANNEL_TOPIC_SUBSCRIPTIONS
+    topics: CHANNEL_TOPIC_SUBSCRIPTIONS
+  }
 )
 ```